raulssorban/Megabot/README.md

 ![Logo](https://i.imgur.com/WC1ozTl.png)

-A very extensive Discord bot launcher and manager.
+A very extensive Discord bot launcher and manager using Discord.NET

 ## Idea
 I love automating my development environment, so I decided to write something very extensive and easy to create Bots and bot Mods and execute them very easily and fast.
 There is also support for game mods.